 Work together to define MQLs and SQLs, then build an SLA between your teams.
 This should define which team provides what.
 Essentially, Marketing should agree that the leads they hand off meet the qualifications laid out by Sales.
 Likewise, Sales needs to agree that they’ll follow through on their process to connect with provided leads.

-Along the same lines of auditing prospect quality, take a look at your personas.
+Along the same lines of auditing prospect quality, take a look at your personas (and check out our example SaaS Buyer Personas for guidance).
 More likely than not, each persona will require different outreach tactics, nurture sequences, follow-up strategies.
 Similarly, different personas will have differing timelines to close.

 Pair qualitative insights with segmented metric performance to further inform your audit.
 Do some personas reflect prospects that will sign-up for free trials but never convert?
 Does a select audience fail to respond to your content marketing?
 Pair such data with the most important question of all, why is this the case?
 It could be that your sales methods or product fail to address important priorities, or perhaps it’s that the audience is a poor fit.
 Candid conversations with your sales team (and competitive analysis) could provide crucial context.